nrwl/nx/docs/shared/monorepo-ci-circle-ci.md

-# Configuring CI Using CircleCI and Nx
+# Configuring CI Using Circle CI and Nx

-There are two general approaches to setting up CI with Nx - using a single pipeline or using distributed task execution.
-For smaller repositories, a single pipeline is faster and cheaper, but once a full CI run starts taking 10 to 15 minutes, distributed task execution becomes the better option.
-Distributed task execution allows you to keep the CI pipeline fast as you scale.
+There are two general approaches to setting up CI with Nx - using a single job or distributing tasks across multiple jobs.
+For smaller repositories, a single job is faster and cheaper, but once a full CI run starts taking 10 to 15 minutes, using multiple jobs becomes the better option.
+Nx Cloud's distributed task execution allows you to keep the CI pipeline fast as you scale.
 As the repository grows, all you need to do is add more agents.

-## Single Pipeline
+## Process Only Affected Projects With One Job on Circle CI

-Below is an example of a Circle CI setup that runs on a single pipeline, building and testing only what is affected.
-For more details on how the Nx orb is used, head over to the [official docs](https://circleci.com/developer/orbs/orb/nrwl/nx).
+Below is an example of an Circle CI setup that runs on a single job, building and testing only what is affected.
+This uses the [`nx affected` command](/nx-cloud/features/affected) to run the tasks only for the projects that were affected by that PR.

 ```yaml {% fileName=".circleci/config.yml" %}
 version: 2.1